Q. What is casein exactly?

 Q. Don’t kids need milk to grow?

 A. No, children need calcium to grow healthy teeth and bones, not dairy products.
 You must give a separate calcium supplement.
-Children need between 800-1200 mg of calcium per day and you can find it available in powder, chewables, liquid and pills.
+Children need between 800-1200 mg of calcium per day.
+You can find it in powder, chewables, liquid and pills.

 Q. What are the most common ingredients that contain casein?